JonathanAsh/footballeyeq-backend/README.md

 Once you're in the correct branch, make sure you run `npm install`.

 Finally, to run the api, run `npm run start:api`.
-In lieu of a frontend, I'm using [Postman](https://www.postman.com/downloads/) to test endpoints.
+In lieu of a frontend, I'd recommend using [Postman](https://www.postman.com/downloads/) to test endpoints.
+Current tests are stored in a collection located in ./postman, which can be imported for ease of use.

 ## TODO
 - null reference error